verrazzano/docs/content/en/docs/backup/opensearch.md

    - In this case, you are not restoring `PersistentVolumes` directly, rather running a hook that invokes the OpenSearch APIs to restore them from an existing snapshot of the data.
    - The `restorePVs` is set to `false` so that Velero ignores restoring PVCs.
    - The command used in the hook requires an `-operation` flag and the Velero backup name as an input.
+   - The `pre-hook` will perform the steps required to bootstrap the OpenSearch cluster before invoking the OpenSearch APIs.
    - The `postHook` will invoke the OpenSearch APIs that restore the snapshot data.
    - The container on which the hook needs to be run defaults to the first container in the pod.
      In this case, it's `statefulset.kubernetes.io/pod-name: vmi-system-es-master-0`.